 If you are more mature prospective parents, it may surprise you to know that typically age is not a limiting factor to your adoption success.
-So long as you a financially stable, and can offer a warm, loving home, parents up to 45 are just as likely to be accepted as parents in their late twenties or early thirties.
-While successful selection may take longer post 45, it is still possible, dependant on the expectant woman’s outlook and perspective.
+So long as you a financially stable, and can offer a warm, loving home, parents in their forties and fifties are just as likely to be accepted as parents in their late twenties or early thirties.
+It all depends on the expectant mother’s outlook and perspective.

-Overall however, what really matters to expectant women is the love, care and respect you’ll show her baby.
-While she may originally have a specific type of parent or parents in mind, if you’re like minded and your personality shines through, it may not matter what your age, your marital status, your health status, or your sexual orientation is.
-Afterall, a woman choosing to place her child with adoptive parents is a decision of love, and if you can show to her that you have your own heart full of love to give, acceptance may just be around the corner.
+Overall, what really matters to expectant women is the love, care, and respect you’ll show her baby.
+While she may originally have a specific type of parent or parents in mind, if you’re like-minded and your personality shines through, it may not matter what your age, your marital status, your health status, or your sexual orientation is.
+After all, a woman choosing to place her child with adoptive parents is a decision of love, and if you can show to her that you have your own heart full of love to give, acceptance may just be around the corner.